+The introduction of nonnative organisms like,

+the dinoflagellates

+Alexandrium ostenfeldii,

-The introduction of non-native organisms as for example, the dinoflagellates Alexandrium ostenfeldii, introduced through ballast water in the Peruvian coast.
-Dinoflagellates can trigger harmful algal blooms, which have adverse effects on the health of ecosystems, marine life, and human activities.
+introduced through ballast

+water in the Peruvian coast.

+Dinoflagellates can trigger

+harmful algal blooms, which have adverse

+effects on the health of ecosystems, marine life,

+and human activities.

 Sources: ballast water exchange of ships, aquaculture, and wastewater